 “Oh, I highly doubt that,” I say in a deliberately sexy voice that clearly makes all three women pant a bit—sorry, Guest.

-“So it looks like you’re free for the evening, Hon,” Al states, “after we have one last drink so… she’ll call you in an hour, Handsome?”
+“So, it looks like you’re free for the evening, hon,” Al states, “after we have one last drink so… she’ll call you in an hour, handsome?”
 Oh, that’s cute… the little gay guy is flirting with me.
 He hasn’t seen my gay blush yet.
-I am ashamed to say that my gay blush will make his dick get hard.
+I’m ashamed to say that my gay blush will make his dick get hard.